 What is an Interface?

 Tools can be found in all shapes and sizes — and so can interfaces.
-Let’s branch out this discussion into levels of scope to distinguish between different sizes of interfaces.
-The lower the scope, the more we’re zoomed in:
+Let’s branch out this discussion into levels of scope to distinguish between different ‘sizes’ of interfaces.
+The lower the scope, the more zoomed in we are:

 - Low Level: Interfaces of tools in the same application

 - Mid Level: Interfaces of tools in the same machine